d-fine/DatalandMCP/README.md

 #### Startup Options

-There are three different profiles to only launch and stop specific services.
-These can be triggered via different `--profile` flags.
+There are two different profiles to only launch and stop specific services.
+These can be triggered via the `--profile` flag.

 | `--profile` | DatalandMCP | LibreChat |
 |:------------|:-----------:|:---------:|